chaseungjoon/DavinciCode-CPP/FIX.md

 # SEGFAULT

-## After some cards are revealed, the prob vector become empty?
+## After some cards are revealed, the prob vector become empty